Unless you are a avid fisherman you probably have not had to much to do with trout. It is a fish that I feel is under used and under rated.

 Generally, smoked trout it the most popular and most delicious way to cook your trout.
 It is a delicate fish that doesn’t need to much to bring out its natural flavors and texture.

 I have a couple of friends who are avid fishermen and love stopping by with their catch at the end of a fishing weekend.
 This recipe is my favorite way of cooking their haul on a Sunday afternoon while having a few nice cold beers.

-FYI: Check out the best green egg grill accessories I have found for smoking fish.
+Are you a Big Green Egg Lover?
+Check out the best green egg accessories I have found for smoking fish.
 These beauties have saved hours for me!